NervanaSystems/ngraph-python/ununoctium/doc/source/graphiti_101.rst

 as neon or TensorFlow\ |trade|.
 Front-ends specific to the API use the operational graph API to convert the model description into an operational graph.
 Back-ends correspond to compute platforms, such as GPUs or CPUs.
-A combination of generic and back-end specific transformers optimize and the operational graph and convert it to a form that can be run on the back-end.
+A combination of generic and back-end specific transformers optimize the operational graph and convert it to a form that can be run on the back-end.
 The operational graph API is shared by all front-ends and back-ends.